 It’s important that these two aspects are fully thought out at the beginning of a large-scale project in order to achieve a cohesive end result.
 We ensure that form and function are considered across all aspects of your property to achieve maximum usage of the space available and to create a seamless design aesthetic.

-Rather than focusing on the soft furnishings and other details, an interior architect focuses on the functionality, and creativity of your space.
+An interior architect focuses on the functionality, and creativity of your space.
 We will discuss ideas, requirements, and the budget of a project with you to make sure that your space suits your needs and requirements.

 Alongside this, an interior architecture will assess the impact on the local environment, working alongside numerous industry professionals such as construction specialists and surveyors, as well as working alongside local planning authorities to ensure all legal documents are supplied.

-Like interior architects, an interior designer will partner with architects, builders and other suppliers to develop floor plans, electrical, plumbing and lighting plans.
+An interior designer will partner with architects, builders and other suppliers to develop floor plans, electrical, plumbing and lighting plans.
 They will also make project specifications for items such as flooring, millwork, lighting, countertops, sanitaryware and much more.

 Here at Roselind Wilson Design, we believe that your living space has a profound impact on the way you feel, and more importantly – the way you view and experience life.
 That’s why we pride ourselves in the versatility, creativity, and flexibility of our dynamic design team to deliver flawless results to suit you and your lifestyle.